pakota159/pakota159.github.io/_posts/2020-08-09-sql-and-relational-algebra.md

 bigimg: /img/sql/bg.jpg
 ---

+When study about SQL, a lot of us start with some statement like *Select*, *FROM*, *WHERE*, but turns out SQL is more than just that.
+I mean the principle of the query language is based on relational algebra and when I learn about it, I find it way more interesting to understand SQL and how the query works.

+So let's discover some of the relational algebra and find out if it makes you learn deeper about SQL.

+**Note**: this article is for people who have basic knowledge of SQL and querying database.
+If you don't have it, you may need to read about basic SQL at first.
+___

-We start with the Relational Model.
+We start with the **Relational Model**.
 It's used by all major database systems.
+It's kind of a concept used to build the world of relational database.

 In this model, `Database = set of named relations (or tables)`

 Each relation has a set of named **attributes** (or **columns**)

-For examle, we a relation **Student** as below
+For examle, we have a relation **Student** as below

 | ID        | Name           | Class  |
 | ------------- |:-------------:| -----:|